Welcome to Pebble Beach

 At the heart of the peninsula, Carmel-by-the-Sea has an idyllic lifestyle that blends history, culture, art and music, global cuisine, and world-famous wine tasting rooms together into an unbeatable community—treasured by residents and visitors alike.
 Carmel-by-the-Sea is sparse and suburban, a gem of the Central Coast nestled amongst quaint and quiet streets featuring stunning custom-built homes and European-inspired cottages built by legendary architects.
 The area’s village-like charm is further accentuated by an array of heartwarming cafés, delightful restaurants, and a wonderful downtown shopping area.

 Neighboring Carmel-by-the-Sea along the famous Seventeen Mile Drive, Pebble Beach is one of the most impressive and prestigious luxury real estate buys most golf enthusiasts can only dream of.
 It’s hugged by the Del Monte Forest, which provides a peaceful, private, and secluded atmosphere for residents—and its location along the tip of the Monterey Peninsula offers property owners miles of the most premier, panoramic coastline views in the region.
 The area’s reputation as an unparalleled world destination for golf precedes itself, and the seven courses available are among the many luxuries Pebble Beach community residents enjoy—including critically acclaimed restaurants, a world-class spa, and an equestrian center of its own.
 A variety of architectural styles and custom-built homes can be found in Pebble Beach, and most if not all properties come with tranquil oceanfront and golf course views.
+Pebble Beach real estate is in high demand.
+Contact The Oldham Group to find Pebble Beach houses and Carmel by the Sea homes for sale.

 What to Love